Mama’s hands remind me of sweet figs of the summer.

 And so I drop down to my knees so low that I can feel the earth deep in my skin.

-And I thank God in every name I know, because I will get to see mama’s hands in her kitchen once again.
+And I thank God in every name I know, because I will get to see mama’s hands in her kitchen again.